SAP-archive/workzone-workflow-journey-app-template/HOW-TO.md

 After this, you can use the command `npm run build-all` to build the necessary components.

-The end result should be a file called `package.zip` which can then be uploaded as a content package into SAP Workzone.
+The end result should be a file called `package.zip` which can then be uploaded as a content package into SAP Work Zone.